Genetics & Genomics PhD Program (G3P)

 - Major elective course(s) from other departments (3 credits)

 Examples of Human Genetics electives and recommended courses from other departments.
-Please note that not all courses are offered every year
+Please note that not all courses are offered every year.

 Fall Term

-- BIOINF 527 – Introduction to BIOINFormatics and Computational Biology
+- BIOINF 527 – Introduction to Bioinformatics and Computational Biology

-- BIOLCHEM 591 – Special Topics in Signal Transduction
+- BIOLCHEM 591 – Signal Transduction

-- BIOSTAT 521 – Applied BIOSTATistics
+- BIOSTAT 521 – Applied Biostatistics

 - BIOSTAT 601 – Probability & Distribution Theory